top of page

 • Masters categories may be combined and handicapped according to British Rowing rules if insufficient entries are received in any one category.

-Competitors are reminded that boats must display standard identity codes.
+Competitors are reminded that boats must display a valid, standard identity code and have an EA licence valid for the day of the competition.
 The requirements are summarised at BritishRowing.org

 FEES AND PAYMENT